What is the solar tax credit?

 Detailed information about Form 3468 can be found on the IRS site here.

-Note: We are not tax professionals.
-For formal advice regarding the solar tax credit, consult with a tax professional.
+Note: This material has been prepared for informational purposes only.
+For formal advice regarding the tax credit, please consult with a tax professional.

 *Must be placed in service before 1/1/2024